EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 First, place your ROMs with the expected file formats into their respective system folders in `Emulation/roms`.
 Read the the [Cheat Sheet](../../cheat-sheet.md) if you have not done so already, it will cover the expected file formats as well as expected BIOS for the various systems.

-After you place your ROMs in their respective system folders, learn how to generate and parse an app list here: #how-to-generate-and-save-an-app-list.
+After you place your ROMs in their respective system folders, learn how to generate and parse an app list here: [How to Generate and Save an App List](#how-to-generate-and-save-an-app-list).

-If you open Steam ROM Manager, and you do not see any parsers, read this section: #why-does-steam-rom-manager-have-no-parsers to fix the issue.
+If you open Steam ROM Manager, and you do not see any parsers, to fix the issue, read: [Why does Steam ROM Manager have no parsers?](#why-does-steam-rom-manager-have-no-parsers).

 After you have parsed and saved an app list, your ROMs will be added to the non-Steam section.
 You will now be ready to play your games directly from Game Mode.